topo-gps/ios-manual/en/routes/route_plan_map.rst

    :width: 320px
    :alt: Route planner Topo GPS add route point.

-   *A route is planned between two manually route points.*
+   *A route is planned between two manually added route points.*

 By planning a route the route points will be moved automatically to the closest road.